awsdocs/amazon-redshift-management-guide/doc_source/query-editor.md

 When you connect to a cluster with the old query editor, you use one of the following authentication methods\.
 Each method requires a different combination of input from the Amazon Redshift console\.

 **Connect with database password**
-With this method, provide the master user password for the default database\.
+With this method, provide the admin user password for the default database\.
 You provided this password when you created your cluster\.

 **Temporary credentials**
 With this method, provide your **database** and **db\-user** values\.